-During Berry’s four years on Donohue’s staff, the Cardinals made four postseason appearances and posted a combined record of 90-24 (.789).
-CUA in 2011-12 went 22-6, won the Landmark Conference championship on the road – the first league title in program history – and qualified for its first NCAA Tournament.
+During Berry’s four years on Donohue’s staff, the Cardinals made four postseason appearances and were a combined 90-24 (.789).
+CUA in 2011-12 went 22-6, won the Landmark championship on the road – the first league title in program history – and qualified for its first NCAA Tournament.
 Berry’s responsibilities included practice planning, video editing and working with post players.

 The highlight of Berry’s two summer internships in the George Washington Athletic Department was working with the Team USA men’s basketball team prior to its Gold Medal performance at the 2012 Olympics.
 He served in the Cardinals’ sports information office his junior and senior years and is often heard broadcasting games on the PA and online.